Model Outputs

 ]

-}In this example, each region column is a series key with a distinct colour. pdView renders five separate lines on the forecast chart, one per region, each in the specified colour.
+}In this example, each region column is a series key with a distinct colour.
+The pd4castr UI renders five separate lines on the forecast chart, one per region, each in the specified colour.

-- Learn about Sensitivities and scenarios to run alternative versions of your model with modified inputs.
+- Learn about Sensitivities to run alternative versions of your model with modified inputs.